DrexxBoban/Discord-bot-Link-to-hyperlink-embed/README.md

 ## Starting the project

-* Once you pull the file from the repository, go into mybot.js file and inside of a console or a terminal type `npm install`.
+* Once you pull the file from the repository, go into mybot.js file and inside of a console or a terminal type in `npm install`.
 * You have to also go to https://discord.com/developers/ and make a bot.
 * In the last line of code instead of `"Type in bot's Token"` in mybot.js file, type in your bot's Token.
 * To start a project type in `node mybot.js` in the console or terminal.